Why visit Tai O fishing village? Simply put, there’s no other place quite like it, in Hong Kong or anywhere else.

 Visiting Tai O on a Package Tour

 These are our recommended tours for visiting Lantau Island in 2021 that you can book ahead online.
-Both options include a visit to Tai O village, if ever so brief.
+Both options include Big Buddha, a ride on the cable car, and visit to Tai O village.

 FULL DAY LANTAU ISLAND WALKING TOUR ▸ Skip the lines, headaches, and hassles, and leave it all up to a knowledgeable and experienced local guide on one of Hong Kong’s most highly rated tours.
 This comprehensive 7-hour tour can be done as a private tour or small group tour.

-FULL DAY LANTAU ISLAND BUS TOUR ▸ If you are not up to pounding the pavement so hard, have limited mobility, or just want to take it easy, this top-rated coach day tour is the way to go.
+PRIVATE LANTAU ISLAND DRIVING TOUR ▸ If you are not up to pounding the pavement so hard, have limited mobility, or just want to take it easy, this top-rated private driving tour is the way to go.
 With pickups from many major central hotels.

 One Final Word of Advice